 University of North Carolina at Greensboro School of Education

-Sited prominently on Spring Garden Street in the heart of UNCG, this five-story building by O’Brien Atkins Architects of Raleigh continues a campus-wide trend that blends neoclassical symmetry and substance with voguish glass and steel volumes and forms.
+Sited prominently on Spring Garden Street in the heart of UNCG, this five-story building by O’Brien Atkins Architects of Raleigh continues a campus-wide trend that blends neoclassical symmetry and substance with voguish glass and steel volumes and forms (image, banner at top of page).
 Architectural features include a pitched roofline and red-brick facade to blend with other traditional structures on campus – coupled with a dramatic glass entryway and Silver LEED certification – a first on the UNCG campus.

 Containing 116,000 square feet of space, the structure will include two auditoria, 19 classrooms, innovative informal collaborative areas, and approximately two hundred offices.
 Aesthetically, the building continues to define an urban sensibility for campus design, including a multi-story efficiency, an intimate orientation and relationship with the adjoining street, and a sophisticated use of exterior spaces including a planned outdoor amphitheater and surface-water retention areas.
 UNCG began turning away from its suburban-oriented campus plan several years ago, and its efforts to better utilize limited campus space are clearly manifested in this project.